MAHADI-143/SUPER-SPEED/README.md

-## THIS IS BD UID CLONING PAID TOOL
+## THIS IS GMAIL CLONING FREE TOOL
 ```python

 apt update